cscobal/CS597-Assignment2/README.md

 Although my system for storing the game data is very neat, both in the structure and how it functions without needing to fetch the game during updates, if I had instead just done the simple 3x3 array implementation I'm certain I would have completed all this on time.

+1:45AM Update:
+As I expected entirely fixing all of the bugs didn't take too much time, small things here and there that caused issues.
+Implementing in the activity for games ended up taking roughly half the time.
+Will add functionality for CLI shortly